-The ‘hidden’ disability which could be affecting someone you work with or care for
+The ‘hidden’ disability which could be affecting someone near you

 Around 1.2 million Australians currently live with a communication disability, which can be a major factor in relationships, employment, education and social inclusion.